Industrial Restaurant Design Guide

 2. Neutral, Earthy Colors

-Industrial colors consist of neutral, cool and down-to-earth.
-Grey, earthy green and brown are the most popular colors in the industrial design pallet.
-There are of course exceptions to this rule, especially in urban design where brightly colored metal chairs, bar stools and other furnishings are used but made to look distressed.
+Industrial colors consist of neutral, cool, and down-to-earth tones.
+Grey, earthy green, and brown are the most popular colors in the industrial design palette.
+There are, of course, exceptions to this rule, especially in urban design where brightly colored metal chairs, bar stools, and other furnishings are used but made to look distressed.
 This adds vitality and energy to any hip urban location that appeals to the younger crowd.

 3. Wood